dshulinin/le_get_api/README.md

 4. INSTALLATION AND RUNNING

-Just copy these files to /usr/local/le_get_api
+Just copy these files to /usr/local/le_get_api.
 If you want a different dir make a few changes to the scripts.
 Then edit apps_list.txt.
-After that launch with: ./tail_run.sh start
+After that launch with: ./tail_run.sh start.
-Stop with: ./tail_run.sh stop
+Stop with: ./tail_run.sh stop.